How to Automate Your Integration For Smarter Business Workflows

 Based on our experience as seasoned integration service providers, here are the best practices and expert tips for data integration and automation.

-- Make the objective of the integration clear.
+1. Make the objective of the integration clear.
 Specify if you want real-time insights, accurate reporting, or a better customer experience.
 This will help you tailor the sync properly.
+Vague goals lead to vague configurations, and vague configurations break when real data hits them.

-- Consult with the other side.
+2. Consult with the other side.
 Schedule alignment meetings with the other team or organization to understand their needs as well as confirm what to map and what to keep private.
+Cross-company integrations fail most often because one side assumed what the other side needed.

-- Implement coherent data management strategies to avoid information duplicates, errors, and loss.
+3. Implement coherent data management strategies to avoid information duplicates, errors, and loss.
 This is important for highly regulated industries, especially for manufacturing automation and integration.
+Define data ownership rules, naming conventions, and validation checks before you start configuring.

-- Establish documentation to record everything, including strategies, field mappings, custom script snippets, trigger logic, etc. Don’t take anything for granted.
-Write down everything, even naming conventions.
+4. Establish documentation to record everything, including strategies, field mappings, custom script snippets, trigger logic, and naming conventions.
+Don’t take anything for granted.
+When the person who built the integration leaves, the documentation is the only thing standing between your team and a black box.

-- Use security features like audit trails, role-based access, API tokenization, and firewalls to keep your data protected at rest and in transit.
-Follow compliance standards, such as GDPR and SOC 2.
+5. Use security features like role-based access, API tokenization, encryption, and firewalls to keep your data protected at rest and in transit.
+Follow compliance standards such as GDPR and industry-specific regulations.
+Choose platforms that hold recognized security certifications so you can verify their practices independently.

-- Test every integration and automation first before implementing them across complex workflows.
+6. Test every integration and automation first before implementing them across complex workflows.
+Run them with representative data in a staging environment, check edge cases, and verify that error handling works as expected.

-- Review the performance of the automation or integration regularly to help you keep an eye on important metrics such as outages, uptime, error rates, and much more.
+7. Review the performance of the automation or integration regularly to keep an eye on important metrics such as outages, uptime, error rates, and sync latency.
+Treat this like any other operational system: if you’re not monitoring it, you don’t know when it breaks.

 Using Exalate for System Integration and Automation

-Exalate supports both automation and integration.
-In fact, it provides a perfect blend of both concepts into a single AI-powered solution.
+Exalate supports both automation and integration, providing a blend of both concepts into a single platform.

-Exalate covers a wide range of applications, from the integration and automation of manufacturing systems to the connection of sales platforms with CRMs.
+Exalate covers a wide range of applications, from the integration and automation of IT service management workflows to the connection of sales platforms with CRMs.
+It is designed for both internal teams working across different tools and cross-company collaboration scenarios where each party needs autonomy over their own data.

-Beginners can check out the Exalate Academy to learn the basics about installation.
-If you want to play around with scripting, we have a library of script helpers to get you started.
+Beginners can check out the Exalate Academy to learn the basics.
+If you want to work with scripting, the platform includes a library of script helpers and Aida, the AI scripting assistant, to get you started.

 Ready to integrate your systems and automate your syncs?
 Book a discovery call with our engineers.